 I contacted the local Councillor to ask if he could help on this occasion as he is keen to promote the town as a destination to ‘shop local’ and as a business and consumer friendly town with plenty to offer.
 I am pleased to say that he will intervene on this occasion and I am confident that we will get this parking ticket cancelled and save my friend £60.

-She paid £3.99 for my book and whilst she didn’t quite find what she was looking for, she found it to be an easy read and she has saved £60 by elaborating on the underlying issue which prompted her to buy it.
+She paid £3.99 for my book and whilst she didn’t quite find what she was looking for, she found it an easy read and saved £60 by elaborating on the underlying issue which prompted her to buy it.

 The purpose of my book is to educate and inspire others to seek redress against injustice and this is a great example of that.